Capitalisk/capitalisk-website/docs/launch-custom-blockchain.md

 Each blockchain needs to start from a genesis state.
 Blockchains based on `ldpos-chain` load their initial state from a genesis JSON file - It contains a list of accounts and balances which are present from the beginning of the blockchain as well as initial votes which determine who the initial forging delegates are.

 For your custom blockchain, you will need to create your own `foo-genesis.json` file - You can add as many genesis accounts to it as you want with whatever balance amounts and votes you want.
+You can create this file on your own computer (while preparing it); later, you will need to drop a copy of it inside a specific directory on your node.

 Your `foo-genesis.json` file should follow the same structure as the `foo-genesis.json` file of the Capitalisk blockchain: https://gist.github.com/jondubois/6061f01168f793308621b77b16ee64c1